Unidata/netcdf/NUG/guide.md

 and written compressed.

-\section background Background and Evolution of the NetCDF Interface
+\section nug_background Background and Evolution of the NetCDF Interface

 The development of the netCDF interface began with a modest goal related to Unidata's needs: to provide a common interface between